 There is no victory without sacrifice

-What is the secret to achieve the most important thing in my life?
+What is the secret to achieving the most important thing in my life?
 How can I achieve my dreams and aspirations?
 Have you ever asked yourself those questions?
-Each of us has personal priorities in life and based on them we have dreams and aspirations.
-For example: I have three things I want to achieve.
-Two of them are long term aspirations and one of them is a short term one.
-A long term one is that I want to know God more deeply.
-The second one is that I want to be a better husband and father.
-And the third one, which was something in the shorter term: I wanted to defend my dissertation within three months so that I could be more prepared and serve my Church in a better way, which I thank God for I have already achieved it.
+Each of us has personal priorities in life, and based on them we have dreams and aspirations.
+For example, I have three things I want to achieve.
+Two of them are long-term aspirations and one of them is a short-term one.
+A long-term one is that I want to know God more deeply.
+The second is that I want to be a better husband and father.
+And the third, which was something in the shorter term: I wanted to defend my dissertation within three months so that I can be more prepared and serve my church in a better way, for which I thank God that I have already achieved it.